Bot Builder

 Deep work

-Long-running work is handed to Crow's orchestrator.
-The orchestrator dispatches the job in the background with a time ceiling and an in-memory job map.
-The agent acknowledges immediately and the result is delivered on a later turn, since the job outlives the turn that started it.
+Long-running work is handed off as a background job via the crow_delegate tool.
+The job is enqueued in the shared bot_jobs table and run by a pi worker in the Bot Builder host process — a single strong agent doing the multi-step work in one coherent context.
+The agent acknowledges immediately with a job ID and the result is delivered on a later turn (retrieved with crow_job_status, or pushed to the originating channel), since the job outlives the turn that started it.
 A persistent completion-notification path is a planned follow-on.

 Opt-in self-authoring